sstelfox/stelfox.net/content/knowledge_base/linux/sshd.md

 [root@localhost]# mknod -m 666 /var/jail/dev/null c 1 3
 ```

 There is something serious to note here.
-The [partitioning](partitioning)
+The [partitioning][2] security
-security guidelines add two flags to the mount options of the /var partition.
+guidelines add two flags to the mount options of the /var partition.
+You will
-You will need to remove the 'nosuid', and 'noexec' options from this partition
+need to remove the 'nosuid', and 'noexec' options from this partition to be
-to be able use a chroot jail.
+able use a chroot jail.

 Next we need to copy a few minimum files into the jail's etc directory.
 Hard
 links may work better for these as they will get properly updated with the rest